ManishPoudel/8_Puzzle_game_C/README.md

 - Making code shorter and faster.
 - Some sounds while playing would be nice.
 - Adding stop watch and highscore record.
+-

+NOTE: The other branch has the program for linux user.